What is it?

 In the UK such C crossovers now account for one in 10 of every car sold, so it is a significant market, and therefore perhaps surprising that Renault is so late to jump into it – particularly considering that sister brand Nissan started the crossover explosion with its all-conquering Qashqai.

 In fact the Kadjar is not the first such vehicle from Renault.
 The larger Koleos first appeared in 2008, was based on the Nissan X-Trail and saw one of the earliest uses of the ‘crossover’ description.
 But it did not greatly impress the public and unfortunately arrived just as the recession did.

-The Kadjar is a very different machine – Renault has not surprisingly taken the Qashqai as its base and the two vehicles share 60 per cent of their makeup, both built on the same Renault-Nissan CMF (Common Module Family) platform and using the same engines.
+The Kadjar is a very different machine – Renault has not surprisingly taken the Qashqai as its base and the two vehicles share 60% of their makeup, both built on the same Renault-Nissan CMF (Common Module Family) platform and using the same engines.

-However the creators of the Kadjar are very keen to add that the car has very much its own identity, with 95 per cent of the components that owners will see, feel and touch bespoke to the vehicle.
+However the creators of the Kadjar are very keen to add that the car has very much its own identity, with 95% of the components that owners will see, feel and touch bespoke to the vehicle.

 From the outside the newcomer is clearly related to its smaller sister the Captur, which since its arrival in 2013 has proven a major success, selling 413,000 globally and becoming Europe’s best-selling B-segment crossover.

 The two share similar styling cues from the team led by design head Laurens Van Den Acker, notably the very prominent badge on the nose, though we are told that the Kadjar is styled more as an all-terrain vehicle whereas the Captur is seen very much as an urban crossover.